Skip to article frontmatterSkip to article content

 Density Functional Theory (DFT)

 Solving the Schrödinger equation directly is computationally expensive and often infeasible for large systems.
-Density functional theory (DFT) is a method that approximates the wave function of a system by considering the electron density of the system.
-The electron density is a function of the positions of the electrons in the system and contains all the information about the system.
-By approximating the wave function in terms of the electron density, DFT reduces the computational cost of solving the Schrödinger equation and makes it feasible to study large systems.
+Density functional theory (DFT) reformulates the ground-state problem in terms of the electron density rather than the many-electron wave function.
+The electron density is a function of position and contains the information needed to determine the ground-state properties.
+This reduces the complexity of the problem and makes it feasible to study much larger systems.

 The Hohenberg-Kohn theorems allow us to write the total energy of the system as a functional of the electron density: